-Bandura's (2015) book on moral disengagement has the laudable aim of using moral psychological research to explain phenomena of societal importance.
+Bandura's book on moral disengagement has the laudable aim of using moral psychological research to explain phenomena of societal importance.
 However, the success of such efforts will hinge, in part, on whether the theory of moral disengagement provides an accurate portrayal of moral psychology and moral development.
-In fact, we will argue that the theory of moral disengagement is at odds with much psychological research on morality and its development.
+We will argue that the theory of moral disengagement is at odds with key psychological research on morality and its development.

 In particular, we propose that most of the examples Bandura (2015) discusses may not have involved disengagement from moral considerations.
-Consider two examples taken to involve moral disengagement: Alvin York, the decorated sergeant from World War I, and a research participant endorsing the statement "It is alright to fight to protect your friends" on the questionnaire often used to assess moral disengagement (Bandura, 2015; Bandura et al., 1996).
-According to the theory of moral disengagement, these individuals must have turned off their moral principles in order to accept violence.
-The attribution of moral disengagement is based on the general assumptions that violating moral principles "causes self-chastisement" (Bandura, 2015, p.
+Consider two examples taken to involve moral disengagement: Alvin York, the decorated sergeant from World War I, and a research participant endorsing the statement "It is alright to fight to protect your friends" on the questionnaire often used to assess moral disengagement (Bandura et al., 1996).
+According to the theory of moral disengagement, these people must have turned off their moral principles in order to accept violence.
+The attribution of moral disengagement is based on the general assumption that violating moral principles "causes self-chastisement" (p.
 29).
-This assumption, we will argue, is at odds with research showing that people sometimes judge it permissible to violate one principle in order to prioritize another principle, and thus may have little reason to chastise themselves.
-Secondly, we will argue that attributions of moral disengagement do not adequately consider how individuals often experience a great deal of conflict about their own judgments and actions.
-Suggesting of such inner conflict, Sergeant York was later critical of US involvement in World War I (Lee, 1985).
+This assumption is at odds with research showing that people sometimes judge it permissible to violate one principle in order to prioritize another principle and thus may have little reason to chastise themselves.
+Second, we will argue that attributions of moral disengagement do not adequately consider that people often experience a great deal of conflict about their own judgments and actions.
+Implicating such inner conflict, Sergeant York was later critical of U.S. involvement in World War I (Lee, 1985).
 Experienced conflicts about moral decisions would be difficult to explain if people could simply turn off evaluative principles whenever they violated those principles.

-People deem violations of one moral principle as acceptable when judging that another, conflicting principle should be prioritized.
-The theory of moral disengagement proposes that it is inherently wrong or irrational to apply a principle in one situation and violate it in another (for a related view, see Greene, 2014).
-According to Bandura (2015), people would lose self-respect if they viewed themselves as violating a moral principle.
-However, complex situations can make it necessary to violate one principle in order to prioritize another (Dahl et al., 2013; Turiel, Hildebrandt, & Wainryb, 1991).
+People deem violations of one moral principle as acceptable when judging that another, conflicting, principle should be prioritized.
+The theory of moral disengagement assumes that it is inherently problematic or irrational to apply a principle in one situation and violate it in another (for a related view, see

+Greene, 2014).
+According to Bandura, people would lose self-respect if they were to view themselves as violating a moral principle.
+However, complex situations can make it necessary to violate one principle in order to prioritize another (Dahl et al., in press; Turiel, Hildebrandt, & Wainryb, 1991).

-Research on responses to hypothetical dilemmas provide clear examples of how children and adults accept violations of one principle in order to prioritize another principle.
+Research on responses to hypothetical dilemmas provide clear examples of how children and adults accept violations of some principles in order to prioritize others.
 In one of the dilemmas used in Kohlberg's (1971) research on moral orientations, a man faces the choice of whether to steal a drug to save the life of his wife.
-The so-called trolley car dilemmas force a protagonist to choose between letting five persons be killed by a runaway train or saving the five persons by sacrificing the life of another person.
-Such situations require participants to weigh competing considerations and, ultimately, give priority to one principle over another (Dahl et al., 2013).
-Children and adolescents, too, sometimes weigh competing considerations when evaluating hypothetical actions, for instance those involving acts of self-defense or balancing of fairness and group loyalty (Dahl & Killen, in press; Nucci & Turiel, 2009; Turiel et al., 1991).
+The so-called trolley car dilemmas force a protagonist to choose between letting five people be killed by a runaway train or saving the five people by sacrificing the life of another person.
+Such situations require participants to weigh competing considerations and, ultimately, give priority to one principle over another (Dahl et al., in press).
+Children and adolescents may also weigh competing considerations when evaluating hypothetical actions, such as in situations involving acts of self-defense or the balancing of fairness and group loyalty (Dahl & Killen, in press; Nucci & Turiel, 2009; Turiel et al., 1991).